-- Investments in non-convertible and non-puttable shares are required to be measured at fair value if they are publicly traded or the fair value can otherwise be reliably measured - The following hierarchy is used to estimate the fair value of the shares: - Quoted price for an identical asset in an active market (i.e. the current bid price) - if quoted prices are unavailable, a recent transaction price for an identical asset provides evidence of fair value - By using a valuation technique. - Valuation techniques include: - Recent arm's length market transactions of identical asset - Current fair value of a similar asset - Valuation technique currently used by market participants. - Where no active market exists the fair value is reliably measurable if the variability in the range of reasonable fair values is not significant for that asset or the probabilities of the estimates within the range can be reasonably assessed and used in estimating fair value - If reliable measurement of fair value is no longer possible its carrying amount at the last date the asset was reliably measured becomes it new cost and the subsequent measurement is at cost less impairment.
+- The following hierarchy is used to estimate the fair value of an asset: - Quoted price for an identical or similar asset in an active market (i.e. the current bid price) if quoted prices are unavailable, a binding sale agreement or a recent transaction price for an identical or similar asset in an arm's length transaction between knowledgeable, willing parties - By using another valuation technique, with the objective of estimating what the transaction price would have been in an arm's length transaction on normal business terms. - Where no active market exists the fair value is reliably measurable if the variability in the range of reasonable fair values is not significant or the probabilities of the estimates within the range can be reasonably assessed and used in estimating fair value - If reliable measurement of fair value is no longer possible (or is not available without undue cost or effort when this exemption is provided), the carrying amount at the last date the asset was reliably measured becomes its new cost and the subsequent measurement is at cost less impairment.